Stealth technology: History

-During the 1970s the U.S. Department of Defense launched project Lockheed Have Blue, with the aim of developing a stealth fighter.
+During the 1970s, the U.S. Department of Defense launched project Lockheed Have Blue, with the aim of developing a stealth fighter.
 There was fierce bidding between Lockheed and Northrop to secure the multibillion-dollar contract.
 Lockheed incorporated into its bid a text written by the Soviet-Russian physicist Pyotr Ufimtsev from 1962, titled Method of Edge Waves in the Physical Theory of Diffraction, Soviet Radio, Moscow, 1962.
-In 1971 this book was translated into English with the same title by U.S. Air Force, Foreign Technology Division.
-The theory played a critical role in the design of American stealth-aircraft F-117 and B-2.
-Equations outlined in the paper quantified how a plane's shape would affect its detectability by radar, termed radar cross-section (RCS).
+In 1971, this book was translated into English with the same title by the USAF, Foreign Technology Division.
+The theory played a critical role in the design of American Lockheed F-117 Nighthawk and Northrop B-2 Spirit stealth aircraft.
+Equations outlined in the paper quantified how a plane's shape would affect its detectability by radar, the RCS.
 At the time, the Soviet Union did not have supercomputer capacity to solve these equations for actual designs.
 This was applied by Lockheed in computer simulation to design a novel shape they called the "Hopeless Diamond", a wordplay on the Hope Diamond, securing contractual rights to produce the F-117 Nighthawk starting in 1975.
-In 1977 Lockheed produced two 60% scale models under the Have Blue contract.
+In 1977, Lockheed produced two 60% scale models under the Have Blue contract.
 The Have Blue program was a stealth technology demonstrator that lasted from 1976 to 1979.
 The Northrop Grumman Tacit Blue also played a part in the development of composite material and curvilinear surfaces, low observables, fly-by-wire, and other stealth technology innovations.
-The success of Have Blue led the Air Force to create the Senior Trend program which developed the F-117.
+The success of Have Blue led the USAF to create the Senior Trend program which developed the F-117.

+In the early 21st century, the proliferation of stealth technology began outside of the United States.
+Both Russia and China tested their stealth aircraft in 2010.
+Russia manufactured ten flyable prototypes of the Sukhoi Su-57, while China produced two stealth aircraft, Chengdu J-20 and Shenyang FC-31.
+In 2017, China became the second country in the world to field an operational stealth aircraft, challenging the United States and its Asian allies.